samster395/samster395.github.io/_posts/2024-5-21-3D-Printer-Waste-Recycling.md

 ---
 layout: post
-title: Low Cost 3D Printer Waste Recycling - Updated 21/5/24
+title: Low Cost 3D Printer Waste Recycling
 ---

 Finally a use for all that waste!